Smart6502/plutonem/README.md

 ### Building
 Plutonem supports a variety of options <br>

-- ERROR_CHECK - checks for errors in functions <br>
+- ERROR_CHECK - checks for errors in functions (reduces performance) <br>

-- SPACE_CLEAR - clears the screen with spaces instead of the \u2800 Unicode character <br>
+- SPACE_CLEAR - clears the screen with spaces instead of the \u2800 Unicode character (increases performance) <br>

 - PLUTO_EXTRAS - extra functions <br>